DavidVargasxyz/davidvargasxyz.github.io/content/linux/Disk Partitions.md

 ## Disk Partitions

-Care must be taken when adding a new partition to elude data corruption with overlapping an extant partition or wasting storage by leaving unused space between adjacent partitions.
+- Be careful when adding a new partition to elude data corruption with overlapping an extant partition or wasting storage by leaving unused space between adjacent partitions.

-disk allocated at the time of installation is recognized as sda (s for SATA, SAS, or SCSI device) disk a, first partition identified as sda1 and the second partition as sda2.
+- Disk allocated at the time of installation is recognized as sda (s for SATA, SAS, or SCSI device) disk a,  first partition identified as sda1 and the second partition as sda2.
-Any subsequent disks added to the system will be known as sdb, sdc, sdd, and so on, and will use 1, 2, 3, etc. for partition numbering.
+- Any subsequent disks added to the system will be known as sdb, sdc, sdd, and so on, and will use 1, 2, 3, etc. for partition numbering.

-RHEL offers a command called `lsblk` to list disk and partition information.
+Use `lsblk` to list disk and partition information.

 ```bash
 [root@server1 ~]# lsblk